 It seems to me that a good liturgy to build into my life, a habit or mindset to help shape my disposition prior to getting on with my day is embracing what I believe about who God is and what he is like.
 Perhaps my morning routine should include an intentional decision to renew afresh my commitment to the belief that God is good, despite whatever experiences or circumstances the day offers.
 By doing so, then the inevitable “circumstantial evidence” does not and will not keep God in the dock (h/t C. S. Lewis).
 Especially important is ensuring that my daily commitment to God’s goodness is not held hostage by those “evidences” that persistently, and often covertly, seek the upper hand and compete for my allegiance.
 “We have to decide about what we believe who God is and what he is like.
 We have to decide if anyone keeps watch with us.”
 Otherwise, my story unfolds as a tragedy of failed design, fleeting purpose, and feigned significance.
 Yes, circumstances are part of my story, but they do not write the story!
 Behind and before, through and alongside my story must be a sustaining metanarrative—a narrative within a narrative—grounded in the commitment to believe that God is good, no matter what.

 Still, I confess that circumstances may be so difficult, even drawn out over such a long period of time, that I question the goodness of God.
 And, I submit this is not wrong!
 Those familiar with Scripture won’t be surprised to learn that holy writ is never surprised by lament or grief.
 The Psalmists tell us this much (Psalm 6:3; 10:1; 38:9-11; 42:7; 130:1).
 Even Jesus expressed deep anguish as he echoed Psalm 22:1, questioning the very presence of God in his darkest hour (see Mark 15:34).
-Strangely, I’m cautiously comforted by knowing that I’m given a kind of divine permission, alongside Jesus, to lament and to weep and to question.
-What is most important, and the point I wish to draw out here, is that as I circle back at the end of my day, I end at the same place I began, namely, that God is good.
+Strangely, I’m cautiously comforted that, alongside Jesus, I’m given a kind of divine permission to lament and to weep and to question.
+What is most important, and the point I wish to draw out here is that, as I circle back at the end of my day, I end at the same place I began, namely, that God is good.
 When I renew daily—even hourly, if needed—my commitment to this “first principle,” then everything else will come into focus, gradually but certainly.
-Of course, my repeated commitment will not change circumstances, but it will surely serve to put them in their place, locating them under the goodness of Almighty God and thereby reducing the angst of this inescapable predicament.
+Naturally, my repeated commitment to belief in God’s goodness will not change circumstances, but it will surely serve to put them in their place, locating them under the goodness of Almighty God and thereby reducing the angst of this inescapable predicament.

 ∗I recognize there may be a symbiotic relationship between God’s goodness and our circumstances such that the one is used as a kind of agency that impacts the other resulting in an appearance of change to both.
 This post, however, will not go into such depth.
 I only raise the possibility to pique further interests. [continue reading]